 Parrish Highland Trail is located in the northwestern part of Langlade County.
 This trail system has 50 miles of scenic terrain that traverses glacial moraines, upland hardwoods, cedar swamps and small rivers and lakes.
 The terrain is rolling to very hilly.
 This trail links up with the Lincoln and Oneida County ATV trail system.
 This two-way trail travels on old logging roads which are also open to other recreationalists.
 There are three parking/access points.
 They are on Highway Q, at the Oneida/Langlade County Line; Highway H, 2 miles south of Highway 17 and Q; and Highway T, 3 miles west of Highway 45, Summit Lake.
 The Highway T location has an ATV washing station, restrooms and ATV ramp.

 Pickerel/Pearson ATV Trail is located in the northeastern part of Langlade County, between Post Lake and Pickerel.
-This 5 mile trail connects the Parrish/Highlands ATV trail and the Augustyn Springs ATV trail.
+This 5 mile trail connects the Parrish/Highlands ATV trail, the Augustyn Springs ATV trail, and Forest County ATV Trail system.
 The trail runs on either side of Rolling Stone Lake and along the east side of Pickerel Lake through county forest land and over to Upper and Lower Post Lake.
 Pickerel/Pearson Trail offers picturesque scenery by these lakes, river, and county forest land; even though, most of the trail is on roadways.

 Regulations and Policies

 Wisconsin law requires those who use Wisconsin ATV trails to display either Wisconsin registration or an ATV trail pass.
 Funds from this program will be designated for use as trail aids and related costs to enhance all Wisconsin ATV recreation.
 The trail pass may be purchased online at the WDNR, over the counter at any license sales location, or by phone at 1-877-945-4236.